hlosumitjha/Cohort-Todo/README.md

+## Todo app

-## This project contains a simple TODO application It has the following features -
+This project contains a simple TODO application
+It has the following features -

-Anyone can create a todo
+- Anyone can create a todo
-Anyone can see their existing todos
+- Anyone can see their existing todos
-Anyone can mark a todo as done
+- Anyone can mark a todo as done